SiliconLabs/wfx-fullMAC-driver/wfx_fmac_driver/doxygen/docs/sl_wfx_presentation/sl_wfx_mechanism/sl_wfx_communication.md

 		* Reserved (3 bits)
 		* SecLink (2 bits): Always 00 for non-encrypted messages.
 In secure link mode, the standard header is replaced by a specific one.

-The structure used to describe the message header can be found in the firmware header file in ::HiMsgHdr_t.
+The structure used to describe the message header can be found in the firmware header file in ::sl_wfx_header_t.